-Until the past decade, the hippest beach town near New York City was mostly known as a down-on-its-luck beach town whose only claim to fame was its connection to Bruce Springsteen and his love affair with the beach town.
+Not long ago, the hippest beach town near New York City was mostly known as a down-on-its-luck place.
+Its only claim to fame was its connection to Bruce Springsteen and his love affair with the town.

 That’s all changed, especially catapulted by post-pandemic development.
-Asbury Park packs a ton of beach and boardwalk activities in its famous one-mile beach.
+Asbury Park packs a ton of beach and boardwalk activities into its famous one-mile beach.

 Greetings From the Music Capital of the Jersey Shore

-Asbury Park’s most iconic building is Convention Hall with its twinkling outside sign – “Greetings from Asbury Park,” which was popularized when Bruce Springsteen’s inaugural album Greetings from Asbury Park, N.J. hit the airways in 1973.
+Asbury Park’s most iconic building is Convention Hall with its twinkling outside sign: “Greetings from Asbury Park.”
+It was popularized when Bruce Springsteen’s inaugural album, Greetings from Asbury Park, N.J., hit the airwaves in 1973.

-Inside the building are two venues – the mixed-used convention hall and the 1600-seat Paramount Theatre with access from Ocean Avenue.
+Inside the building are two venues: the mixed-use convention hall and the 1600-seat Paramount Theatre with access from Ocean Avenue.
 Connecting the two is the Grand Arcade, with restaurants and shops.
-Along the sides of Convention Hall are two bars that, in the summer, spill out on to the sand.
+Along the sides of Convention Hall are two bars that, in the summer, spill out onto the sand.

-Across the street is the equally famous nightclub, The Stone Pony, where Springsteen, Bon Jovi and Southside Johnny and the Asbury Park continue to pop in for unannounced gigs.
+Across the street is the equally famous nightclub, The Stone Pony.
+Here, Springsteen, Bon Jovi, Southside Johnny and the Asbury Jukes continue to pop in for unannounced gigs.
 Just outside the main club is the larger The Stone Pony outdoor Summer Stage.

-There are no seats but plenty of space to wonder back and forth from the stage to the concession area.
-Shows start early so you’ll feel the ocean breeze as the sun sets over the stage to the west.
+There are no seats, but plenty of space to wander back and forth from the stage to the concession area.
+Shows start early, so you’ll feel the ocean breeze as the sun sets over the stage to the west.

-The Summer Stage has a full complement of famous and upcoming artists including performances by Demi Lovato, the B-52s, Trey Anastasio, Squeeze and Psychedelic Furs and two nights of The Yacht Rock Revue.
+The Summer Stage has featured a full complement of famous performers, including Demi Lovato, the B-52s, Trey Anastasio, Squeeze and Psychedelic Furs.

 Other major venues in Asbury’s thriving music scene include The Wonder Bar, House of Independents, Low Dive, RBar and Asbury Lanes, a combo bowling alley and live concert venue.